 If you are reading this blog, you or a loved one are likely considering bankruptcy.
+Our debt counselors empathize with you during this tough time.
 There is probably a lot going through your mind, and the process may be more complicated than you originally thought.
 Unfortunately, we can’t just say “I declare bankruptcy” and have that be that.
 It’s a process, but not one you can’t handle.
 One step in that process is credit counseling for bankruptcy.
 Who knew you had to complete pre-bankruptcy credit counseling?
 Luckily for you, we know all about it!

 Credit Counseling for Bankruptcy – What is It?

 Essentially, when you file for bankruptcy, you must obtain two separate certificates to certify that you’ve undergone financial counseling.
 These certificates are also known as a bankruptcy certificate, and you need one when you file for bankruptcy and another after you’ve filed for bankruptcy, but before your debts are discharged.

 If you think you should file for bankruptcy, you must undergo pre-bankruptcy credit counseling.
 To move forward with bankruptcy, consumers are required to complete a credit counseling course with an organization that is approved by the Department of Justice’s US Trustee Program.
 They will help you review your financial situation, create a budget, and offer financial education to help you avoid financial trouble in the future.
 The course should take no longer than 60-90 minutes, and generally cost $50 or less.
 In special cases, the fee can be waived.
 Once you’ve completed the course, and if after the counseling session bankruptcy is still your best option, you will receive a certificate to start the filing process.